Strapchay/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      ## I am a full-stack web developer that loves working on API's, django
+      ## I love working on API's, django template websites and SPA's based on
-      template websites and SPA's(using react) based on requirements.
-Depending on the context of a project, i can be a freelancer or employed to an organisation, i am open to either options and more based on negotiations.
+      requirements.
+Depending on the context of a project, i can be a freelancer and am open to other options and more based on negotiations.
 I like bringing ideas to life through code to have a real life impact.

     media:
       type: ImageBlock